leighlawhon/leighlawhon.github.io/_posts/2024-01-31-smarthistory.markdown

 Additionally, when working on [Synapse]({{base_url}}/work/2023/07/01/synapse.html), there was a feature frequest for a history tracker, allowing researchers to see the progression of their research.
 I saw a similar need for my own work, as I am interested in researching how I learn a topic.
 You can learn more about my approach to organic learning in my article [Project-Based, Organic Learning]({{base_url}}/article/2024/01/31/project_based_organic_learning.html)

+### Problem Statement
+Searching the internet for work, hobies, projects and interests is a dialy occurance.
+Site History contains a wealth of knowledge, but is unstructures.
+Manual bookmarks, the current solution, quickly become outdated and unmanageable.

 ### Vision
-Using the internet for work, hobies, projects and interests is a dialy occurance.
-Site History contains a wealth of knowledge, but is unstructures and manual bookmarks quickly become outdated and unmanageable.
-Unlike other products in the market, SmartHistory focuses on the path you take on project and automatically tags page content to be referenced across mutiple projects.
+Unlike other products in the market, SmartHistory focuses on the path knowledge workers take on project.
+It automatically tags page content and the type of site.
+Tagged content can then be cross referenced across multiple projects, creating an up-to-date, flexible bookmarking system that meets the needs of modern internet users.

 <div id="nanogallery3"></div>
 <script>